tyrelh/personal-site-nextjs/posts/lightshift-game.md

 [![Screenshot of game with triangle representing the ship in the center and white asteroids all around](lightshift-game-2.png)](https://tyrelh.github.io/lightshift-game/)

-You can [play the game](https://tyrelh.github.io/lightshift-game/) right now!
+You can [play the game](/lightshift-game/index.html) right now!

+Controls:

+* Left & Right Arrows: Turn
+* Up & Down Arrows: Boost
+* Shift: Shoot
+* Control: Jump

 ## Basic Overview